-Mr. Noll manages a NYSDOT Term Agreement for Hazardous Materials Assessment & Remediation for Regions 3, 4, 5, & 6.
-This agreement includes a variety of services to support the NYSDOT for all manner of construction projects and for property acquisition.
+NYS Department of Transportation: Hazardous Materials Assessment & Remediation Term - DOT Regions 3, 4, 5, & 6 for property acquisition.
 The work includes Phase I & II Environmental Site Assessments to support property acquisitions and/or to pre-characterize soil and groundwater prior to construction in a NYSDOT corridor.
-Mr. Noll also has assisted NYSDOT with waste characterization of soil, spent paint, and wastewater.
-In addition.
-NYSDOT has utilized LaBella for community air monitoring during construction work at impacted properties and to complete radiological screening for areas where radioactive slag has been a concern.
+Mr. Noll also has assisted NYSDOT with waste characterization of soil. spent paint, and wastewater.
+In addition, NYSDOT has utilized LaBella for community air monitoring during construction work at impacted properties and to complete radiological screening for areas where radioactive slag has been a concern.